Quiver Quantitative

 Obtaining and maintaining patent protection depends on compliance with various procedures and other requirements, and our patent protection could be reduced or eliminated in case of non-compliance with these requirements.

 Periodic maintenance fees, renewal fees, annuity fees and various other governmental fees on patents and/or applications will be due to the relevant patent agencies in several stages over the lifetime of the patents and /or applications.
 The relevant patent agencies require compliance with a number of procedural, documentary, fee payment and other provisions during the patent application process.
 In many cases, an inadvertent lapse can be cured by payment of a late fee or by other means in accordance with the applicable rules.
 However, there are situations in which the failure to comply with the relevant requirements can result in the abandonment or lapse of the patent or patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
 In such an event, our competitors might be able to use our technologies and know-how which could have a material adverse effect on our business, prospects, financial condition and results of operation.
-Any person purchasing or otherwise acquiring any interest in any shares of our capital stock shall be deemed to have notice of and to have consented to this provision of our by-laws.

 If we fail to comply with our obligations under our license agreements, we could lose the rights to intellectual property that is important to our business.

 Our current license agreements impose on us various development obligations, payment of royalties and fees based on achieving certain milestones as well as other obligations.
 If we fail to comply with our obligations under these agreements, the licensor may have the right to terminate the license.
 In addition, if the licensor fails to enforce its intellectual property, the licensed rights may not be adequately maintained.
 The termination of any license agreements or failure to adequately protect such license agreements could prevent us from commercializing our product candidates or possible future products covered by the licensed intellectual property.
 Any of these events could materially adversely affect our business, prospects, financial condition and results of operation.
-Any of these changes could have a material adverse effect on our reputation, business, financial condition or results of operations.

 We may be subject to damages resulting from claims that we or our employees have wrongfully used or disclosed alleged trade secrets of their former employers.